Vurv78/WebAudio/README.md

 Sends all of the information of the object given by functions like setPos and setTime to the client.
 You need to call this after running functions without running ``:play()`` or ``:pause()`` on them since those sync with the client.
 Returns 1 if could update, 0 if hit transmission quota

 ``number webaudio:isDestroyed()``
-Returns 1 or 0 for whether the webaudio object is destroyed or not
+Returns 1 or 0 for whether the webaudio object is destroyed or invalid.

+``number webaudio:isValid()``
+Opposite of webaudio:isDestroyed(), Returns 1 or 0 for whether the stream is valid and not destroyed.

 ``void webaudio:setParent(entity e)``
 Parents the stream position to e, local to the entity.
 If you've never set the position before, will be parented to the center of the prop.
 Returns 1 if successfully parented or 0 if prop wasn't valid.
 Does not update the object.